rricharz/Tek4010/README.md

 	./tek4010 head -n 32 tek4010.c -noexit

-Don't forget the LAST argument "-noexit", which tells tek4010 to stay alive after cat has finished so that you have a chance to look at the output.
+Don't forget the LAST argument "-noexit", which tells tek4010 to stay alive after cat or head has finished so that you have a chance to look at the output.

-By the way, the "-noexit" as the last argument might also be helpful if you want to experiment with other commands.
-Let me know if you find anything which works and makes sense.
+If you want to see a demo of historical Tektronix 4014 plot files, type

-Because tek4010 pipes from stdout of that program and into stdin of that program, some programs will not work.
+	./tek4010 ./demo.sh

 The emulator does use "rsh" or "telnet", because historical Unix systems do not support the secure ssh protocol, and because ssh does not allow using a virtual emulator such as tek4010